cooper-gadd/uno-game/README.md

 - [ ] Add visual feedback and animations
   - [ ] Animate card movements when played or drawn
   - [ ] Highlight the current player's turn clearly
-- [ ] Apply consistent styling using Tailwind CSS and shadcn/ui components
-- [ ] Ensure accessibility and usability standards are met
-- [ ] Test and fix cross-browser compatibility issues (Firefox, Chrome, Safari, and Edge)

----

-## **Testing and Debugging**

-- [ ] Write tests for critical components and functionalities
-- [ ] Simulate gameplay to identify and fix bugs or issues
-- [ ] Test edge cases (e.g., simultaneous actions, unexpected inputs)
-- [ ] Optimize performance of queries and WebSocket events
-- [ ] Ensure the application scales well with multiple users

 ---